vkandamath/Chatterbox/README.md

 # Chatterbox
-A simple chat application I wrote to learn Node.js development using Express.js and Socket.io.
-Frontend was developed using Bootstrap.
+An anonymous chat application I wrote to learn Node.js development using Express.js and Socket.io.
+Frontend was developed using Bootstrap, Animate.css, jscolor, and jQuery.

 ## Try it out here
 https://chatterbox-sample.herokuapp.com/